Working Class Values

 She served two terms, from 1995-2003, under two different Governors -- one Republican and one Democrat.
 "I can’t say I always agreed with them, but I fought every day to give more kids a chance to succeed –- just like my parents gave me.
 I was proud that I was able to personally visit over 600 schools across all 58 counties."
 Eastin oversaw a staff of over 3,000 and a budget that incorporated over 40% of the state budget.

 Eastin championed public libraries, wiring schools for technology, and stronger technical and vocational training for students.
 She worked to create statewide standards and systems to increase accountability.
-"I worked with Governor Pete Wilson to successfully reduce class sizes in every K-3 class in California, but I also joined the successful lawsuit against Prop 187 that would have seen us target immigrant students in our classrooms.
-I’ll stand up to Donald Trump and his divisive, misguided policies."
+"I worked with Governor Pete Wilson to successfully reduce class sizes in every K-3 class in California, but I also joined the successful lawsuit against Prop 187 that would have seen us target immigrant students in our classrooms."

 She took on the tobacco companies and helped pass Proposition 10, the measure that increased taxes on tobacco products, created First Five California and directed most of the revenue to early childhood development.
 When lawmakers worked with Governor Schwarzenegger to try and take this money to balance the state budget, Eastin said NO. Voters agreed with her.